-Two of the most common varnish paints are polyurethane varnish and acrylic varnish.
-But what’s the difference between both finishes?
+Two of the most common varnish paints are polyurethane and acrylic.
+So, what’s the difference between both finishes?

-Since acrylic paint is water-based, it dries quickly.
-On average, acrylic paint dries fully in less than 24 hours while oil-based polyurethane can take up to 3 days to cure.
+Since acrylic paint is water-based, it dries in less than 24 hours.
+While oil-based polyurethane can take up to 3 days to cure.
 However, polyurethane is usually stronger and more resistant to moisture than acrylic paint.

 What is Polyurethane?

-Polyurethane is popular because of the thick plastic-like film that the finish gives.
+Polyurethane when dry forms a thick plastic film that protects the surface underneath.
 The word “urethane” refers to a strong and flexible plastic-like material.
 Being plastic, the finish of polyurethane is clear and transparent.

-However, polyurethane is known to develop a yellowish or amber-like tint after a few months.
-This is common with oil-based polyurethane.
-Water-based polyurethane rarely develops any yellow tint.
-But, the clear coat can also turn cloudy especially if the polyurethane wasn’t mixed before application.
-Next, let’s figure out what polyurethane is used for.
+However, oil-based polyurethane can develop a yellowish or amber-like tint after a few months, while water-based polyurethane doesn’t.
+Also, the clear coat can also turn cloudy if the polyurethane wasn’t mixed before application.

 What is Polyurethane Used For?

-- Polyurethane is common on high-traffic areas like tabletops and countertops.
+- Polyurethane is common in high-traffic areas like tabletops and countertops.

 What is Acrylic Paint?

-Acrylic paint or acrylic varnish is a water-based clear coat commonly used over indoor furniture.
-Being a water-based finish, acrylic paint is known to dry quickly and completely in less than 24 hours.
-This finish is okay for beginners as mistakes don’t affect the paint much.
-Also, acrylic paint is much easier to repair than other types of clear finishes.
+Acrylic paint or acrylic varnish is a water-based clear coat used over indoor furniture.
+Being a water-based finish, acrylic paint dries within 24 hours.
+Acrylic paint is beginner-friendly as mistakes don’t affect the paint much.
+Plus, the paint is much easier to repair than other types of clear finishes.

-Acrylic clear coat when applied doesn’t appear clear.
-During the first few hours after application, acrylic paint appears cloudy and whitish.
-But this whitish film becomes a clear coat after it has cured.
-The water-based nature of acrylic paint means the paint is lighter than most clear coats.
-This also means it can be thinned easily with water.
+During the first few hours after application, acrylic paint doesn’t appear clear, instead, it appears cloudy and whitish.
+But the whitish film becomes a clear coat after it has cured.

 So is polyurethane better than acrylic paint?
 Let’s find out by comparing both paints.